harshagw/viri/README.md

 # Viri

-A tiny language built to learn how languages work.
-It’s currently implemented as a tree-walking interpreter in Go.
-Viri supports variables, expressions, control flow, and core language constructs.
+Viri is a tiny programming language built as a learning project to understand how languages actually work under the hood.

+The same language is implemented in multiple execution models:

+1. A tree-walking interpreter
+2. A compiler + bytecode VM

+Both implementations share the same syntax and semantics.
+Any valid Viri program should behave the same in the interpreter and the VM.
+The only thing that changes is how it runs.

 Check out the [Viri Website](https://harshagw.github.io/viri/) for grammar.